ArdaKn/DSA210/README.md

 ### Methodology

-- Weather data was sourced from official monthly climate summaries for Istanbul.
+- **Weather data** was sourced from [Visual Crossing Weather History](https://www.visualcrossing.com/weather-history/İstanbul), providing monthly average temperature and total precipitation for Istanbul.
 - The dataset was merged using the `"month"` column as a key across all sources (gasoline prices, ridership, and weather).
 - Two new variables were introduced:
   - `avg_temp` — Monthly average temperature (°C)